 5. Improved ability to meet the needs of graduate students.

-6. Optional: Eligibility for certification through the Center for Credentialing and Education, as well as eligibility to become a Certified Career Services Provider (CCSP) from the National Career Development Association.
+6. Optional: Eligibility for the Global Career Development Facilitator (GCDF) certification through the Center for Credentialing and Education, as well as eligibility to become a Certified Career Services Provider (CCSP) from the National Career Development Association.
 Both certifications are optional and not included in this grant.

 Expectations of grant recipients:

 1. Obtain supervisor permission to participate in the course.

 2. Fully participate in and complete the FCD course in summer or fall 2021 (specific dates are given here: ctd.wceruw.org/prof-dev/cdf.html).

 3. Apply the practices and theories learned in the course to work with graduate students.

 4. Within one year of completing the course, and in collaboration with the Graduate School, lead a session and/or develop resources for graduate programs that share skills gained in the FCD course.

 5. Report to the Graduate School on the impact that this course has on their ability to better serve graduate students regarding career-related issues, including one-on-one meetings with graduate students.